The 2023 FCS playoff bracket has 10 auto-bids and 14 at-large bids. Eight teams will be seeded with first-round byes.

 As stated above, keep in mind this does factor in future games.

 The playoff committee considers ranked wins as victories over teams who were ranked at the time of the game.
-They also factor in the overall opponent record, so it evens out if a team has a ranked win at the time and that opponent then goes on to not be ranked.
+They also factor in the overall opponent record, so it evens out if a team has a ranked win at the time and that opponent then goes on to not be ranked due to multiple losses.

-Ranked wins below are using the media poll rankings to keep consistency in the resume breakdowns.
+Ranked wins below are using the media poll rankings to maintain consistency in the resume breakdowns.

 After the four at-large bids that are seeds…